The web developer guide to web hosting profitability

 - GoDaddy will handle the security, support, and server optimization.

-So whether you’re building a business site with WordPress, an online store with Magento, or a custom CMS of your own design, business hosting will let you get it up and running while saving you from the burden of server administration.
+So whether you’re building a business site with WordPress, an online store with Magento, or a custom CMS of your own design, Web Hosting Plus will let you get it up and running while saving you from the burden of server administration.

-Give it a try: Sign up for GoDaddy Business Hosting.
+Give it a try: Sign up for GoDaddy Web Hosting Plus.